Reichenbach Aqua

-I am not a paid color tester for any glass companies, not that I would ever turn down the opportunity if such a thing existed.
-Nor am I a professed expert on anything glass related - color, viscosity, compatibility or otherwise.
-I am just a beadmaker trying to get a handle on the ridiculous bundles of unorganized and uncategorized glass in my studio.
+I am not an official color tester for any glass companies, not that I would turn down the opportunity if it was presented.
+I am just a beadmaker trying to get a handle on the bundles of unorganized and uncategorized glass in my studio.

 If I am ever to get my act together and determine which colors I absolutely must have in my collection, I need to start taking notes.
 Since I am taking notes for myself, I thought I might as well share them with everyone else just in case you might find my ramblings interesting or useful.
 So here is my first color review: Reichenbach Aqua [RL-4015].